 Watch Ursula von der Leyen and EU leaders discuss region’s geopolitical position

-Watch live as European Commission president Ursula von der Leyen takes part in discussion on Europe’s geopolitical position.
+Watch as European Commission president Ursula von der Leyen took part in a discussion on Europe’s geopolitical position.

-Alongside von der Leyen will be the Finnish and Italian prime ministers, Sanna Marin and Giorgia Meloni.
+Alongside von der Leyen will speak alongside the Finnish and Italian prime ministers, Sanna Marin and Giorgia Meloni.

 The leaders have gathered for the international Munich Security Conference taking place on Friday, 17 February, and Saturday.

-The disussion will be moderated by journalist Christiane Amanpour.
+The disussion was moderated by journalist Christiane Amanpour.

 British prime minister Rishi Sunak is expected to tell the conference that more needs to be done to “boost Ukraine’s long-term security.”